PowerCommands/PowerCommands2022/Docs/Design_command.md

                       suggestions: "xml|json",
                           example: "//Convert to json format|convert json --path \"c:\\temp\\test.yaml\"|//Convert to xml format|convert xml --path \"c:\\temp\\test.yaml\"")]
 ```
-The user can hus the tab to cycle trough the different formats.
+The user can use the tab to cycle trough the different formats.

 The whole code example below:
 ```